- Student, Earth and Environmental Sciences

-Advisor: Kyle McDonald (Committee: Charles Vörösmarty, Jamon Van Den Hoek)
+Advisor: Elia Machado (Committee: Charles Vörösmarty, Nerve V. Macaspac, and Jamon Van Den Hoek)